aBeatNikFordist/mental-graffiti/Logic.md

 # Dumb People:

 Some people probably think you're not that good because they don't appreciate the narrative element of writing--and speaking.
 Which seems to be how you differentiate yourself from others.
-Plus, tell these witty folks, calling you "half-cooked," that no one messes with peppers in preperation--furthermore, let's say they are right, well, they don't write any better!
+Plus, tell these witty folks, calling you "half-cooked," that no one messes with peppers in preparation--furthermore, let's say they are right, well, they don't write any better!
 BOOM.

 # My Current Mindset: